InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 | Enabled | Organizations always allow private and internal repositories to be forked. | Encourage forking of private and internal repositories to promote collaboration and foster a culture of contribution.
 Forking enables individuals or teams to make modifications and propose changes without directly impacting the original codebase. |
 | Disabled | Organizations never allow private or internal repositories to be forked. | In an InnerSource context, it is recommended to enable forking to encourage collaboration, knowledge sharing, and innovation.
 Forking allows individuals or teams to experiment, improve, and contribute without directly modifying the original codebase. |

 One consideration for whether to enable forking is whether the GitHub instance in question is purely internal or not.
 A company may want to limit forking of internal code in private repositories of a public-facing GitHub instance to personal user space repository.
 In this scenario, branch development only may be appriate.
-In constrast, if the GitHub Enterprise instance is only internal code and all users have company created GitHub identifies that can not fork into public repositories, then forking could be enabled into private repositories at much lower risk as those repositories are still under corporate control and not public facing.
-Additionally, if normal users lack the ability to make repositories public by themselves, there is even less risk.
+In constrast, if the GitHub Enterprise instance is only internal code and all users have company created GitHub identities that can not fork into public repositories, then forking could be enabled into private repositories at much lower risk as those repositories are still under corporate control and not public facing.
+Additionally, if normal users lack the ability to make repositories public by themselves, there is  less risk.
 Certain enterprises, organizations, or repositories may need to disable forking partially or entirely for their specific regulatory or compliance requirements.

 *Enabling forking is good for InnerSource as it is lower friction way to quickly make small contributions compared to branch-based development.
-Seek to combine configuration with architecture to enable it as an option without increasing risk of accidental disclosure.*
+Seek to combine configuration with architecture to enable it as an option without increasing risk of accidental disclosure.
+When forking is enabled, individual repositories should always have the option to turn it off.*

 ## Organization Setting
+Within each Organization, administrators of that organiation can pick base permissions for all repositories in that organization.
 Organization configuration settings are similar but not exactly the same as enterprise settings.
 Some enterprises limit what organization owners can pick through enterprise policies and sometimes they limit options through training or written policies in order to allow for exceptions.

 ### Member privileges

 #### Base permissions
-Within each Organization, administrators of that organiation can pick base permissions for all repositories in that organization.

 Note that the difference between base permissions at organization level vs. enterprise level described above on this page is there is no longer a "No Policy" option.